kubestash/docs/docs/CONTRIBUTING.md

 ## Bugs/Feature request

-If you have found a bug with Stash or want to request for new features, please [file an issue](https://github.com/kubestash/project/issues/new).
+If you have found a bug with KubeStash or want to request for new features, please [file an issue](https://github.com/kubestash/project/issues/new).

 ## Spread the word

-If you have written blog post or tutorial on Stash, please share it with us on [Twitter](https://twitter.com/KubeStash).
+If you have written blog post or tutorial on KubeStash, please share it with us on [Twitter](https://twitter.com/KubeStash).